gazelle98/CSPSudokuSolver/README.md

 ### Usage
 The command line syntax is as follows:

     $ python main.py

 This command runs the program solving a default easy sudoku problem.

 Adding the --help or --h tag to the command line arguments shows a help page for how to initialize this program:

         $python main.py --h
+        $python main.py --help

 You can add the -sudoku or -s argument followed by easy, medium, hard, hardest, or a the name of a .txt file in the same directory to specify a sudoku to solve.

 Examples:

     $ python main.py -sudoku medium
     $ python main.py -s sudoku.txt

 The easy, medium, hard, and hardest keywords correspond to 4 different built in sudokus of varying difficulty that can be used to solve.

 If you use he file input option then the program will use the first 81 integers it finds in the .txt file as the values for the sudoku.